sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 __Figure 1: Storm Control High Level Architecture__

-1) Storm-control configurations are parsed and stored in PORT_STORM_CONTROL in Configuration database by the Management Framework.
+1) Storm-control configurations are done using SONiC yang / SONiC CLI / management framework.
+The configurations are parsed and stored in PORT_STORM_CONTROL Table in Configuration database.
 2) The Policer Orchestration Agent subscribes to notifications from the PORT_STORM_CONTROL and parses the input parameters (interface, storm-control type, kbps).
 A policer_name is created internally by encoding the interface_name and storm_control_type.
 3) create_policer SAI API is invoked to create a policer with the given input parameters.
 4) The identifier of the policer created is associated with the encoded policer_name.